League of Legends Rarest Skins

 Which skin is considered the rarest?

-There is no definite answer, but we can say that it is probably Rusty Blitzcrank, who has been permanently removed from the game by Riot.
-Plus, King Rammus.
-This skin was only available to players who participated in the beta test.
+It is uncertain who the answer to the question is, but it is believed to be Rusty Blitzcrank.
+However, Riot has permanently removed Rusty Blitzcrank from the game.
+Another possibility is King Rammus, a skin only available to players who participated in the beta test.

 Which skins have been returned to the game at least once?